-Kansas Department of Children and Families: (DCF) the state agency oversees WIOA title IV.
+Kansas Department of Children and Families: (DCF) the state agency which oversees WIOA title IV.

-Kansas Department of Commerce: the state's leading economic development agency that oversees WIOA Titles I and III.
+Kansas Department of Commerce: the state's leading economic development agency which oversees WIOA titles I and III.

 Kansas Department of Corrections: The state's corrections agency.